Paul Strauss

 Paul Eric Strauss (born April 11, 1964) is an American politician and attorney serving as the senior United States shadow senator from the District of Columbia since 1997.
 He succeeded Jesse Jackson, the first person to hold the elected position of a shadow senator for Washington, D.C.
 He is a member of the Democratic Party.

 Early life and education

-Strauss was born to a Jewish family, in Brooklyn, raised in the Upper East Side of Manhattan, and graduated from Dwight School.
+Strauss was born to a Jewish family in Brooklyn, raised on the Upper East Side of Manhattan, and graduated from Dwight School.
 His father was a painting contractor for Yankee Stadium.
 As a youth, Strauss was active in politics, volunteering for the election campaigns of Mario Biaggi, Hugh Carey, and Jimmy Carter.
 At 17, he interned for New York City mayor Ed Koch with his own desk and phone in the Tweed Courthouse.
 He moved to Washington, D.C., in 1982 at the age of 18, later earning his bachelor's degree (1986) and Juris Doctor (1993) at American University.